data-henrik/security-advisor-notifications/README.md

 Further tests could be
 - to configure receiving Config Advisor notifications for the channel and then performing a [Config Advisor scan](https://cloud.ibm.com/security-advisor#/configadvisor).
-- to start a [manual run of a custom scan](https://github.com/data-henrik/security-advisor-findings/blob/master/INSTRUCTIONS.md#run-actions-manually) as disucced in our instructions for custom findings.
+- to start a [manual run of a custom scan](https://github.com/data-henrik/security-advisor-findings/blob/master/INSTRUCTIONS.md#run-actions-manually) as discussed in our instructions for custom findings.

 Sample message in Slack: